Daniel-De-la-Cruz-Vill/Dog-breed-classification-project/README.md

 The dataset was obtained from Kaggle: https://www.kaggle.com/competitions/dog-breed-identification.

 It contains a train set and a test set, each with images of dogs of 120 possible breeds.
-These sets were not uploaded to this repository because the size of the files was too large.
-* The problem statement

 We want to create a CNN that can look at an image of a dog and correctly predict the breed of the dog.
 * The model